-LANCASTER, Pa. -- Washington College's Kailyn Brandt and Haverford's Jessica Lopez have been chosen as the Centennial Conference nominees for the 2021 NCAA Woman of the Year award.
+LANCASTER, Pa. -- Dickinson's Elaina Clancy and Johns Hopkins' Diarra Oden have been selected as the Centennial Conference nominees for the 2022 NCAA Woman of the Year award.
 The Centennial nominees for NCAA Woman of the Year are selected annually by the conference Senior Woman Administrators.

 Clancy and Oden were chosen from a group of seven candidates submitted by CC member institutions.
 Now in its 32nd year, the Woman of the Year award honors graduating female college athletes who have exhausted their eligibility and distinguished themselves throughout their collegiate careers in academics, athletics, service, and leadership.
 Every year, the NCAA encourages each member college and university to honor its top one or two graduating female student-athletes by submitting their names for consideration for the Woman of the Year award.

 To be eligible, a nominee must have competed and earned a varsity letter in an NCAA-sponsored sport, must have completed eligibility in her primary sport, and must have earned her undergraduate degree by Summer 2022.
 Click here for more information on the award and a list of previous winners.